How Long Should a Car Battery Last?

 Jan 06, 2022

 Most of us use our cars every day.
 We go to work, pick up the kids from school, run errands. . . .
 We basically rely on our cars for everything that needs doing.
 But what happens when your car lets you down because of a dead battery?
-In general, a car battery will last about five years, but this number can vary based on a variety of factors including how you use your car, how well you take care of the battery, and even where you live.
+In general, the average car battery life is about five years, but this number can vary based on a variety of factors including how you use your car, how well you take care of the battery, and even where you live.

 What Causes Car Batteries to Wear Down?